prasadbobby/Rock_OS/README.md

 For running you should have [QEMU](https://www.qemu.org/). <br>
 After installing, run: <br>
 `cargo run`<br>
-That would open the OS in the QEMU virtual machine.
+That would install the dependencies/crates and open the OS in the QEMU virtual machine.

-				*OR*

 ### Running in the Real Machine